 Sapphire Point is a day-use area that can be reserved for two-hour blocks for private gatherings.
 It is the only designated site where wedding ceremonies are permitted to take place on the Dillon Ranger District

 Movie Theatre & Bowling Alley

 Looking to change up the pace and head indoors?
 Dillon is home to Summit County's only bowling center.
-Lakeside Bowl is located in the heart of Ski Country with 18 lanes, a video arcade, snack bar, lounge with a big screen TV and a full bar.
+Elevation Bowl is located in the heart of Ski Country with 18 lanes, a video arcade, snack bar, lounge with a big screen TV and a full bar.
 Dillon also offers Skyline Cinema 8, it’s the best theater experience possible with small town customer service along with big city technology and fresh popcorn daily!